Skip to main content

 Capilouto and AAAS faculty on Thursday announced an initial $250,000 investment as seed money to leverage additional investment to help the institute move forward with a critical series of initiatives.
 The creation of a new institute, ultimately, must receive approval from UK’s University Senate.

-The interdisciplinary institute will establish research clusters across the campus and promote UK’s growing research and scholarship on topics
+The interdisciplinary institute will establish research clusters across the campus and promote UK’s growing research and scholarship

 By Jenny Wells-Hosley